ucsdlib/library-bash/_episodes/01-intro-shell.md

 {: .output}

-Had you wanted to duplicate it, you could have used the `cp` or copy command by typing `cp 829-0.txt gulliver.txt` That would have created a a new file with the title `gulliver.txt` while leaving the original file `829-0.txt` intact.
+Had you wanted to duplicate it, you could have used the `cp` or copy command.

 ~~~
 cp 829-0.txt gulliver.txt
 ~~~
-{: .output}
+{: .bash}

+That would have created a a new file with the title `gulliver.txt` while leaving the original file `829-0.txt` intact.

 Now that you have seen and used several new commands, it's time for another trick.
 Hit the up arrow twice on your keyboard.
 Notice that `mv 829-0.txt gulliver.txt`